 There are two variations of Adderall pills, immediate and extended-release.
 The extended-release comes in capsules containing tiny beads that dissolve more slowly in the gastrointestinal tract.

 Abusers prefer immediate-release Adderall because of crushing the pills.
-Some users claim that snorting immediate-release Adderall ensures the drug kick’s stimulant effects faster and with more intensity.
+In addition, some users claim that snorting immediate-release Adderall ensures the drug kick’s stimulant effects faster and with more intensity.

 Here are the facts and consequences of abusing Adderall:

 - Crushing it before ingestion means less of the drug will absorb into the body.